serene-solidarity/emblems/README.md

 # Emblems
-The emblems we currently venerate demean all lives especially, lives of non-christian, black, indiginous and coloured peoples!
+The emblems we currently venerate demean all lives especially, lives of non-christian, black, indigenous and coloured peoples!

 ## All lives matter and especially, black lives matter